IntelliTect-Samples/EWU-CSCD396-2023-Fall/README.md

 - [GitHub Student Developer Pack](https://education.github.com/students) Lots of great development tools and resources.
 The JetBrains products ReSharper (a plugin for Visual Studio), and Rider (a full C# IDE) are great tools for helping you write better code.

 ### Optional
 - [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).
 Version 17.5 or later.
 The community edition is fine, though we believe most students should have access to higher SKUs with EWU's MSDN (this assumption may be wrong).
-Lab computers should have Professional already installed.
+Lab computers should have VSCode and VS Professional already installed.
 This will install .NET 7.0.

 ### Troubleshooting issues in VS Code